 This is the same old con; I am your friend, I will help you, as they slowly bring compromise and laxity with them.

-When we mix ourselves with the pagans we are undone by them; and by their focus on idolizing physical leaders instead of exalting the Eternal; and their focus on the physical, instead of the spiritual, which they cannot understand, and away from true sound doctrine and an intense practical application of God’s commandments.
+When we mix ourselves with the unconverted we are undone by them; and by their focus on idolizing physical leaders instead of exalting the Eternal; and their focus on the physical, instead of the spiritual, which they cannot understand, and away from true sound doctrine and an intense practical application of God’s commandments.

-Then the adversaries sought other ways to prevent the building of the temple of God.
+Then the adversaries sought other ways to prevent the building of the Temple of God.

-Brethren this is an allegory of how satan and those he influences, work against the spiritual Temple of God; to turn us away from our zeal for God and his word to prevent us from internalizing the very nature of God and becoming ONE with God!
+Brethren this is an allegory of how Satan and those he influences, work against the spiritual Temple of God; to turn us away from our zeal for God and his Word to prevent us from internalizing the very nature of God and becoming ONE with God!

 If we are not very carful to test every word of men by the Word of God, Satan will sow the most talented dedicated men, who quickly rise to the top in the church of God.